-- i) Observe the SN immediately and continuously for 40 days. - ii) If SN type Ia (thermonuclear): continue to observe for intervals of <TBD> Ms duration at 50% duty cycle thereafter. - iii) If SN type II, Ib, Ic (core-collapse): continue to observe for 2 Ms at 33% duty cycle thereafter. - iv) Then, possibly, observe again based on changes at other wavelengths (e.g., the onset of circumstellar interactions seen in X-rays, radio, $H\alpha$ ) or based on results from INTEGRAL data themselves and as decided by the Project Scientist.
+- i) Observe the SN immediately and continuously for 40 days. - ii) If SN type Ia (thermonuclear): continue to observe for intervals whose duration (order of Ms) will be decided by the PS in consultation with IUG and experts, at 50% duty cycle, thereafter. - iii) If SN type II, Ib, Ic (core-collapse): continue to observe for about 2 Ms at 33% duty cycle thereafter. - iv) Then, possibly, observe again based on changes at other wavelengths (e.g., the onset of circumstellar interactions seen in X-rays, radio, $H\alpha$) or based on results from INTEGRAL data themselves and as decided by the Project Scientist.